singhnav0309-creator/Pythonproject/README.md

                                           HOW TO RUN?

 #TASK_1
-""" Create a Dictionary of Student Marks """
+ Create a Dictionary of Student Marks.

 # Create a Dictionary that includes student names as keys and marks are value.
 Students = {'Alice': 85, 'Elly': 60, 'Navi': 90}